bladeba/MSX/Enhanced Games/Nemesis 3 - enhanced/readme.md

-Issues: *NOT* compatible with Game Master 2.
+Issues: **NOT** compatible with Game Master 2.
 Now the game works in IM2 mode...

-Note: I'ld like to include a retranslation created by "232 translations"... but, in this game, all the texts are stored as compresed graphics... so... it'ld be really difficult to be implemented...
+Note: I'ld like to include a retranslation created by "*232 translations*"... but, in this game, all the texts are stored as compresed graphics... so... it'ld be really difficult to be implemented...
 Sorry...